633 W 5th Street #2890

-Since a conversion case is much greater than a trespass to chattel claim, the defendant must pay the full and fair market value of the property damaged.
+When a court or a jury finds trespass to chattels, the plaintiff can recover the value of “loss of use” of the item and recover the item itself, as well as reasonable repair costs, etc. Since a conversion case is much greater than a trespass to chattel claim, the defendant must pay the full and fair market value of the property damaged.

-Suppose the property is still use-able and can be returned to the owner.
+Suppose the property is still useable and can be returned to the owner.
 In that case, it becomes a trespass to chattels case where the defendant must only pay actual damages (diminished value of the property) rather than the full value of the chattel or even nominal damages.

 “Where the conduct complained of does not amount to a substantial interference with possession or the right thereto, but consists of intermeddling with or use of … the personal property, the owner has a cause of action for trespass” to chattel, but not for conversion].)”
 (America Online, Inc. v.
 IMS (E.D.
 Va.
 1998) 24 F. Supp.
 2d 548 .)
 Under conversion, you could even receive an award of intentional infliction of emotional distress damages depending on the specific harm endured and your actual damage.

 Trespass to land can include repair costs and loss of use and can even have property tax consequences.